* Losses capped by talks over extension to production pact

 * Saudi Arabia, Venezuela, Kazakhstan, UAE discuss deal extension

-* Hurricane Irma knocks out power to nearly 5.8 mln customers (Updates, adds analyst quote, Saudi-UAE talks)
+* Hurricane Irma knocks out power to nearly 5.8 mln customers (Updates prices)

-LONDON, Sept 11 (Reuters) - Oil prices edged lower on Monday on concerns that Hurricane Irma's pounding of heavily populated areas of Florida could dent oil demand in the world's top oil consuming nation.
+LONDON, Sept 11 (Reuters) - Oil prices dropped on Monday on concerns that Hurricane Irma's pounding of heavily populated areas of Florida could dent oil demand in the world's top oil-consuming nation.

-Losses were capped by weekend talks between Saudi Arabia's oil minister and counterparts over a possible extension to a pact to cut global oil supplies beyond next March.
+Losses were capped by weekend talks between Saudi Arabia's energy minister and counterparts over a possible extension to a pact to cut global oil supplies beyond next March.

-Brent crude oil futures for November delivery were down 31 cents at $53.47 a barrel while benchmark U.S. West Texas intermediate crude advanced by 22 cents to $47.70 a barrel.
+Brent crude oil futures for November delivery were down 66 cents at $53.12 a barrel while benchmark U.S. West Texas Intermediate crude declined by 33 cents to $47.15.

 "We believe that Irma will have a negative impact on oil demand but not on oil production or processing," Goldman Sachs analysts said in a note.

 Irma hit Florida on Sunday morning as a dangerous Category 4 hurricane.
 It gradually lost strength and weakened to a tropical storm by Monday morning as it headed towards Georgia.